Want to ensure a good Net Promoter Score for your business?

-You can’t deny the fact that Tesla makes amazing cars, but there are various downsides as well.
-The reason behind the excellent score is the fact that customers do not have any good competitors to compare Tesla with.
+You can’t deny that Tesla makes amazing cars, but there are also various downsides.
+The reason behind the excellent score is that customers do not have any good competitors to compare Tesla.

 Two things to note here – a unique value proposition and a less crowded market.
-If you are a company operating in a niche segment with minor competition and offering an attractive value proposition, a high NPS score is guaranteed.
+A high NPS score is guaranteed if you are a company operating in a niche segment with minor competition and offering an attractive value proposition.

-Customer tolerance is a key factor that determines the NPS benchmarks for a particular industry.
+Customer tolerance is a key factor determining the NPS benchmarks for a particular industry.
 How tolerant customers are towards the experiences they receive varies from industry to industry.
 Their tolerance level shows how much or how little customers depend on your brand.

-To check the tolerance level of customers, ask the question – “How likely are you to be disappointed if we can’t address your needs immediately?”
+To check the tolerance level of customers, ask, “How likely are you to be disappointed if we can’t address your needs immediately?”
 Provide a score range of 0 to 10, with 0 being the least likely and ten being the most likely.

-If the score is near to 10, you are operating in a low-tolerance field.
-And a score of somewhere around 4 shows that yours is a high-tolerance industry.
+If the score is near 10, you are operating in a low-tolerance field.
+And a score of around 4 shows that yours is a high-tolerance industry.

-Inability to immediately meet the needs of patients is more likely to bring the NPS down drastically than a car rental service throwing challenges of booking and pricing once in a while.
+The inability to immediately meet the needs of patients is more likely to bring the NPS down drastically than a car rental service throwing challenges of booking and pricing occasionally.

 Global events taking place every once in a while have the power to shake customer attitudes and behavior and bring many businesses down to ashes.